| EW4CG Tanah Merah 丹那美拉 | தானா மேரா |

 When Changi Airport station was opened on 25 February 2002, through services from Boon Lay commenced after the full opening, with alternate Eastbound trains terminating at either Pasir Ris or Changi Airport.
 Due to substantially lower demand on the Branch line as compared to Simei, Tampines and Pasir Ris, Changi Airport Branch Line train services were reverted to a shuttle service between Tanah Merah and Changi Airport since July 2003.

-A third platform and fourth track are currently being constructed at Tanah Merah station to improve waiting times on the Changi Airport branch line.
-Currently operating out of the middle track, a future fourth track is being constructed north of the station for Eastbound East West Line services, leaving the middle two tracks for train services to Changi Airport, hence allowing trains to arrive and depart at the station at shorter intervals.
+A third platform and fourth track were constructed at Tanah Merah station to improve waiting times on the Changi Airport branch line.
+Previously, Changi Airport bound services operated out of the middle track.
+A fourth track was constructed north of the station for Eastbound East West Line services, leaving the middle two tracks for train services to Changi Airport, hence allowing trains to arrive and depart at the station at shorter intervals.

-In addition to the new platform, a new underpass underneath New Upper Changi Road on the East end of the station is also being constructed, leading to 2 new Exits (Exit C near Tanah Merah Kechil Avenue & Exit D near the Glades Condo).
+In addition to the new platform, a new underpass underneath New Upper Changi Road on the East end of the station is also being constructed, leading to 2 new Exits (Exit 3 near Tanah Merah Kechil Avenue & Exit 4 near the Glades Condo).

 Contract T315 – Addition and Alteration Works to Existing Tanah Merah Station and Existing Viaducts was awarded to Lum Chang Building Contractors Pte Ltd for S$325 million in October 2016.
 The reconfigured viaducts will connect the East West Line to the East Coast Integrated Depot.

 This will be the second MRT station in Singapore to have tracks added to its original configuration, the first being Jurong East.
-Enhancement works commenced in 2016, and are expected to be completed in 2024.
+Enhancement works commenced in 2016, and were originally expected to be completed in 2024.

 Additional Gallery at Page 2.